 Getting to the park and around

 Nestled in the south-eastern corner of Burren, Burren National Park showcases 150 hectares of the marvellous landscape featuring an abundance of scenic marvels adding to the experience of each and every visitor.
-The funny thing is, every way into Burren National Park is the scenic route—although some are more popular than others.
+The funny thing is, every way into Burren National Park is a scenic route—although some are more popular than others.

 From Corofin, head northwest on Main St/R476 toward Killinaboy.
-In Killinaboy take the first right turn (L1112) before the ruins of the sixteenth century church.
+In Killinaboy take the first right turn (L1112) before the ruins of the sixteenth-century church.
 Approximately 5 km along this road you will reach a crossroads.
 There is a lay-by just before this crossroads (Gortlecka Crossroads) on the right – you can park here.

 Please Note: Parking is restricted to lay-bys and roadside.
 As there is no designated car park there are no signs to direct visitors to the National Park.

 The easiest way to get to the park is by car, and the biggest town in County Clare is Ennis with access to car rentals (if you don’t have your own already), but during the summer months, visitors can avail themselves of the free Burren National Park Bus Service.

 By Air | Airport serving Ennis and County Clare is Shannon Airport and there are usually regular flights to Shannon Airport from many international destinations.